-CEMS requires that its students familiarise themselves with the codes of ethical behaviour outlined by member universities prior to the start of the MIM programme.
+CEMS requires that its students familiarise themselves with the codes of ethical behaviour outlined by member schools prior to the start of the commits an ethical misconduct in relation to the CEMS MIM.

-Students must not only familiarise themselves with their own university's definition of fraud and disciplinary procedures for infraction, but must also be familiar with the ethical guidelines and procedures outlined by their host university.
+Students must not only familiarise themselves with their own university's definition of fraud and disciplinary procedures for infraction, but must also be familiar with the ethical guidelines and procedures outlined by their host school.